Print Options

 The requirements for the Ph.D. degree in Astronomy and Astrophysics are satisfied through the following steps:

-• Completion of graduate courses
+• Satisfactory completion of graduate courses

 • Full-time scholastic residence of at least 300 units of coursework per quarter, including summer